 Materials

+While LALPA provides all the required school supplies for its students free of charge, students are

-to bring backpacks to class.
-This is needed to hold homework, , graded class work, and projects, and any other materials requested by the teacher. rolling/wheeled backpacks.
+encouraged to bring backpacks to class.
+This is needed to hold and organize homework, lunches, graded class work, and projects, and any other materials requested by the teacher.
+LALPA does not encourage rolling/wheeled backpacks unless these are required for medical reasons.

 Grading

-holds high expectations for student performance and college readiness.
+LALPA holds high expectations for student performance and college readiness.
 Course grades are determined by the quality of student products, standards-based unit quizzes and assessments, quarterly assessments, and, at times, high-stakes testing results.
 Teachers will work closely with students and parents to help create student goals and strategies to stay on track for grade level promotion.

 Grade Reporting

-has four reporting periods during the school year during which teachers report on student progress in academic areas, behavior and citizenship, and social development.
+LALPA has four reporting periods during the school year during which teachers report on student progress in academic areas, behavior and citizenship, and social development.
 Teachers measure student’s progress in English and Spanish reading through the benchmark assessment.
 The benchmark assessment measures the student’s accuracy, fluency, and comprehension.

 Please refer to this grade scale for clarification: